 Clarity is Essential

 Above all else, marketing messages must be clear.
 One of my favorite thought leaders in this space is my friend Steve Woodruff who has worked in pharma and pharma IT for many years.
+His book, Clarity Wins, contains powerful examples of how to push yourself to find the simplest and clearest ways to communicate complicated messages.
 Over that time, we’ve laughed about jargon and swapped website links full of nonsensical words (like the one that opened this post).
 On more than one occasion, Steve has called my bluff and pressed me to be even clearer in my writing.
 We discussed clarity and buzzwords recently by phone and have included some of our questions and answers.

 When marketing my business, why is clarity important?